- Department for Education and The Rt Hon Nick Gibb MP

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

-Schools Minister outlines the guiding principles behind the vision for the education system.
+Schools Minister speaks to the Grammar Schools Heads Association on the guiding principles behind the vision for the education system.

 Thank you for that introduction, and thank you for inviting me to the Grammar Schools Heads Association conference.
 I’m very pleased to have the opportunity to talk to, and hear from, the head teachers of so many excellent schools.
 Although most of my secondary school education was spent in comprehensive schools, I have very happy memories of my one year at Maidstone Grammar School.
 It was - and I know, under the leadership of Nick Argent, still is - a fantastic school, with a strong ethos and an emphasis on academic excellence and rigour.